Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 ![stem](/images/stem2.svg)

-While inflection aids expressivity, it interferes with retrievability, as a single root word sense (or meaning) may be represented by many different sequences of letters.
+While inflection aids expressivity, it interferes with retrievability, as a single root word sense (or meaning) may be represented by different sequences of letters.
 For example, a user searching for "run" would miss out on possibly relevant documents containing "runner" or "running".
-Stemming attempts to help improve recall by reducing each word in your documents to their root form before carrying out the user's search.
-This is not always a good thing, as a user **may** be soley interested in documents containing the word "run"; therefore, using a [Bool Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) to combine the results of the un-stemmed, boosted query with the stemmed query gives the best of both worlds.
-Multiple [Alogirithmic](https://www.elastic.co/guide/en/elasticsearch/guide/current/algorithmic-stemmers.html) and [Dictionary](https://www.elastic.co/guide/en/elasticsearch/guide/current/dictionary-stemmers.html) Stemmers are provided by Elastic Search right out of the box.
+Stemming filters attempt to improve recall by reducing each word in a document to its root form before carrying out the query.
+This is not always a good thing, as a user **may** be soley interested in documents containing the word "run" but would see results for "running" and "runner" in this case; therefore, using a [Bool Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) to combine the results of the un-stemmed, boosted query with the stemmed query gives the best of both worlds.
+Multiple [Algorithmic](https://www.elastic.co/guide/en/elasticsearch/guide/current/algorithmic-stemmers.html) and [Dictionary](https://www.elastic.co/guide/en/elasticsearch/guide/current/dictionary-stemmers.html) Stemmers are provided by Elastic Search right out of the box.

 ### Fuzzy Searching